Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Distributional chaos

 \end{enumerate}

-Using the ideas developed in this subsection, we can give a new proof to the following result.
-Since the proof is similar to the one of Proposition~\ref{prop:T-chaos-criterion}, we leave it to the reader.
+Using the ideas developed in this subsection, we can give a new proof for the following result.
+Since the proof is similar to that of Proposition~\ref{prop:T-chaos-criterion}, we leave it to the reader.